 With the internet giving us instant access to anything we want to know, physical travel guides are becoming less and less popular.

-That said, there’s something romantic about putting the phone away and following a good ‘ol travel guide.
+That said, there’s something romantic and adventurous about putting the phone away and following a good ‘ol travel guide.

 #14.)
 Pocket Language Dictionary